 There are three ways of finding an item for the first time in SystemWeaver:

-Open a Direct Link
+Opening a Direct Link

 A direct link to an object, such as an item or part, can exist in different shapes and forms.

-Double-click on object
+Double-click on Object

 If you see an object in the UI of swExplorer, for example an item (or node or part) with icon and name, or a Description reference in a description, that object is a true, online representation of a SystemWeaver object*.
 By double-clicking on that object, you will open the item in an Edit item tab.
 (Issues are opened in a similar way.)

-Use Item name and type
+Use Item Name and Type

-If you have the name of an item (or example) along with the type of the item, you can (probably) find and open the real item if you know the server where the item is stored.
+If you have the name of an item (for example) along with the type of the item, you can (probably) find and open the real item if you know the server where the item is stored.
 You can log in to the server and use the Open item > General Search method to identify and open the item.
 The problem with this is that there may be many items with the same name, including the version of the item.
 The item can also get a new name after the "reference" was made (in your head, in a screenshot, or on a paper).

 |Tip: If the filter you are looking for is not available on the Items tab, Custom and XML options are available.
 For an XML example, see How to Filter by Owner.|